 David joined Watsi on September 11th, 2015.
 Seven years ago, David joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-David's most recent donation supported Erick, a football-loving 4-year-old from Tanzania, to fund leg surgery so he can grow up active and healthy.
+David's most recent donation supported Miheretu, a 9 month old baby boy from Ethiopia, to fund colon surgery.

 David has funded healthcare for 67 patients in 13 countries.